Constitution of the New York State Young Democrats

 Section 4.2.
 Chairperson.

-The Committee shall be chaired by the Legal Director, who shall serve as an ex-officio non-voting member of the committee, except the Chair shall break any ties that may occur.
+The Committee shall be chaired by the Legal Director or their designee (who need not be an attorney admitted to practice law), who shall serve as an ex-officio non-voting member of the committee, except the Chair shall break any ties that may occur.

 Section 4.3.
 Function.

 The Committee shall propose any and all standing rules for the convention, affirm or reject any Constitutional amendments or resolutions proposed by any delegate, and recommend any other parliamentary action for the convention prior to the Call to Order.